4.2 Multi-Agency Public Protection Arrangements (MAPPA)

 5.1.2 Level 2: Active Multi-Agency Management

-- Is assessed as posing a high or very high risk of serious harm; or
+and one, or more, of the following applies: - The offender is assessed as posing a high or very high risk of serious harm;

-- The risk level is lower but the case requires the active involvement and co-ordination of interventions from other agencies to manage the presenting risks of serious harm; or
+- Exceptionally, the risk level is lower but the case requires the active involvement and co-ordination of interventions from other agencies to manage the presenting risks of serious harm;

-- The case has been previously managed at level 3 but no longer meets the criteria for level 3; or
+- The case has been previously managed at level 3 but no longer requires level 3 management.

 5.1.3 Level 3: Active Enhanced Multi-Agency Management